Sustainability

 Acquisition of ISO 9001 or IATF 16949 Certification

-Since 2003, the NGK Group has held QuiC (Quality up innovation Challenge) quality improvement activities in which all employees participate.
-These activities consist of quality improvement activities by small groups or individuals and suggestions that strive to enhance the quality of production; best practices are then shared by the entire NGK Group.
+Since FY2003, the NGK Group has held QuiC (Quality up innovation Challenge) quality improvement activities in which all employees participate.
+These activities consist of quality improvement activities by small groups or individuals and suggestions that strive to enhance the quality of products, services, and work; best practices are then shared by the entire NGK Group.
 Every July, NGK holds a company-wide contest at its headquarters to highlight examples of outstanding improvement activities with the intent of horizontal expansion throughout the company.
+Plus, since FY2021, we have revised our proposal evaluation methods to prioritize content in addition to quantity.
+In July of FY2024, we held the Company-wide QuiC Activities Contest.
+In October we held the NGK-BOX/Surprising Challenges! best practices presentation.
+The NGK-BOX/Surprising Challenges!, which we started in FY2021, provides a company-wide forum for laterally sharing reform examples and model initiatives in order to boost employee motivation and invigorate the workplace.
+So we held the event in FY2024 as well.
+Holding this event both online and in-person promoted communication between participants and helped to further increase motivation.

 Suggestion Activity Participation Rate